numengo/python-ngoschema/docs/schemas.rst

 and can be optionally referred as `$schema <https://json-schema.org/understanding-json-schema/basics.html#declaring-a-json-schema>`_. in the definitions (instead of the standard `draft <https://json-schema.org/understanding-json-schema/index.html>`_)

 Additional types are available for literals, and can then be used already properly casted in further code.
 Those types are mapped as follows:
     * ``date``: ``datetime.date``
     * ``datetime``: ``datetime.datetime``
     * ``time``: ``datetime.time``
     * ``time``: ``datetime.time``
     * ``path``: ``pathlib.Path``

-Default type conversions are available and user can modify both the ``ngoschema.validators.converter_registry`` and ``ngoschema.validators.formatter_registry``.